HPV During Pregnancy: Symptoms, Treatment, and Prevention

 Compiled using information from the following sources:

-Summary findings of NIH report, “Scientific Evidence on Condom Effectiveness for Sexually Transmitted Disease Prevention,” in Sex, Condoms and STDs: What We Now Know published by the Medical Institute for Sexual Health.
+2. “Scientific Evidence on Condom Effectiveness for Sexually Transmitted Disease Prevention,” in Sex, Condoms, and STDs: What We Now Know published by the Medical Institute for Sexual Health.